I'm Symon, StagWeb's Barcelona Destination Specialist. Have a browse around or send me a quick enquiry now, or even call me on 01225 474217.

 Getting there...
 You can actually get budget flights to Barca for less than the price of a tank of petrol.

 Book smart...
-At StagWeb we’ve been offering Barcelona stag weekends for 11 years and in that time we have built up strong relationships with hotels and activity providers.
-Because of the number of Barcelona stag groups we’ve sent, we get preferential deals that we can pass on to you.
-While some travel companies might look to pocket the savings we believe in passing great deals on to our Barcelona stag groups.
+At StagWeb we’ve been planning epic stag weekends since 2002 and in that time we have built up strong relationships with hotels and activity providers.
+Because of the number of stag groups we’ve sent, we get preferential deals that we can pass on to you.
+While some travel companies might look to pocket the savings we believe in passing great deals on to our stags.
 The maths is simple;

-If we offer you great value for money and a brilliant weekend, not only will you tell people about it (and us) but then the next time you’re booking a stag party you’ll use StagWeb (96% of our groups say they would book with us again).
-But don’t take our word for it; see for yourself what others had to say.
+If we offer you great value for money and a brilliant weekend, not only will you tell people about it (and us) but then the next time you’re booking a stag party you’ll use StagWeb.
+But don’t take our word for it; take a look at our stag do reviews.